 For me a few things changed at the same time.
 I retired my Nikon D700 to backup status and replaced it with a Nikon D810.
-A few months later I closed my studio, sold my lighting equipment and started shooting purely with natural light on location.
+A few months later I closed my studio and started shooting purely with natural light on location for a while.

 A side note on what upgrading your camera can involve

 As a side note, because I upgraded my camera I had to update the version of Lightroom that I was using as the previous version didn’t recognise the new camera.
 I also had to increase the RAM on both my iMac and my MacBook Pro to cope.
 As the D810 is 36.3 megapixels vs the 12.1 megapixels of the D700, I also invested in two additional 1TB external hard drives – 1 for storage and 1 for backing up.
 Because I work between computers and I’m not always hooked up to the internet, my photographs are on external hard drives.

 There is a common misconception that to get better, sharper photos you need to increase your megapixels.
 I’ve written before that you don’t need the biggest, bestest camera out there.
 Taking a closer look at megapixels underlines this.

 The higher the megapixel count of your camera, the more will be recorded in your photographs.
 Movement becomes more obvious – either camera shake by the photographer or movement blur by the subject.

 The images in this tutorial were shot on three different cameras, ranging from 10.2 megapixels up to 36.3 megapixels.
 I’ve included camera details between each image, but if I hadn’t, there is no way you would know.
 So, don’t get hooked on megapixels.
 They’re not magic pixies and they won’t fix your photography.

 Shot on a Nikon D80 10.2 megapixel camera at a medieval parade through the streets in France in 2008.